Trading FAQs: Placing Orders

 • Where is the mutual fund trading screen?

-The mutual fund trading screen can be found by following this path: Accounts & Trade > Trade tab (log in required) > Trade Mutual Funds (in the table of contents).
+The mutual fund trading screen can be found by following this path: Accounts & Trade > Trade tab (log in required) or by clicking the Trade button in the black navigation bar.

 • How do I place a trade?